 6. Three-Part Exterior

-This large home has a lot of siding to cover, and it breaks things up nicely by using a mixture of vertical siding, shingle siding, and the natural brick foundation.
-The vertical siding has a seam that continues from the front of the house to the back, just above the lower section that drops away with the landscaping.
-This creates a nice line for the eye to follow, and helps to accentuate the size and shape of the property.
-It also helps keep things interesting by mixing up the materials and lines, avoiding the problem that many larger homes have with one type of material over too large an area.
+This large home has a lot of siding to cover.
+In spite of this the homeโs design breaks things up nicely by using a mixture of vertical siding, shingle siding, and the natural brick foundation.
+The vertical house siding has a seam exthat continues from the front of the house to the back.
+It occurs just above the lower section that drops away with the landscaping.

 7. Matching Roof and Siding Lines

-This home features steel siding and a metal standing seam roof.
-It’s common for many homeowners who choose a durable exterior material like steel to want to incorporate it over the entirety of the facade.
-By choosing a vertical board and batten siding, it helps create a flowing set of lines from the roof down the wall, giving the home continuity and interest at the same time, as well as the durability and protection of steel.
+By choosing a vertical board and batten siding, it helps create a flowing set of lines from the roof down the wall.
+This gives the home continuity and interest at the same time.
+And all with the durability and protection of steel.

 White siding is one of the most popular colors and styles for homes today.
 The clean color works on nearly every architectural style and in every region.
-Vertical siding is an ideal choice for white, as the lack of horizontal shadows that lap siding creates helps make for a crisper looking facade.
-The natural wood accents in the balcony of the home make a nice contrast to the white siding both in color and in the change of direction it takes, calling attention to this part of the home.
+Vertical house siding is an ideal choice for white-colored homes.
+To be sure, the lack of horizontal shadows that lap siding creates helps make for a crisper looking facade.

 9. Narrow Plank Board and Batten

-This home features vertical siding over its entirety, including the chimney.
-To bring it more depth and interest, it uses a more narrow plank than some board and batten sidings, which may feature a wider plank.
-This creates a more pronounced look for the siding, emphasizing its placement and direction on the home.
+This home features modern vertical siding over its entirety, including the chimney.
+To bring it more depth and interest, it uses a more narrow plank than some board and batten sidings.
+This style may commonly feature a wider plank, which is perfectly fine.
+But homes that wish to stand out are well served by an unconventional board width.

 10. Matching Garage

-Homes that have multiple buildings as part of the property have several options for siding.
-Some will mix and match materials and styles, while others opt for a more cohesive appearance.
-This property uses the same color and style of vertical siding on both the home and the detached garage, creating one unified look for both.
-Using the same siding over the entirety of the home also helps keep the overhang on the split level together visually, rather than breaking it up further.
+This property uses the same color and style of modern vertical siding on both the home and the detached garage.
+This creates one unified look for both standing structures.
+Using the same siding over the entirety of the home also helps keep a unified look.

 Choose Your Ideal Vertical Siding Look

-With so many ways to utilize vertical siding on your home, you should have no trouble finding the style, color, and placement that best complements your property.
-Whether you’re opting for something modern or traditional, this less often used siding style is a great way to set your home apart from the crowd and let its true potential shine.
-If you’re planning on redoing the exterior of your home, invest in Trulog vertical siding to capture one of these looks for your property.
+With so many ways to utilize vertical siding on your home, new looks are easy to come by.
+You should have no trouble finding the style, color, and placement that best complement your property.
+Whether youโre opting for something modern or traditional, consider vertical siding on your house.